Retiree Privileges

 Your U-M Retiree ID card will enable you to take advantage of many of the privileges you had as a staff member, such as athletic ticket discounts and library privileges.

-U-M retirees may be eligible for Mcard deals and discounts from participating businesses.
+U-M retirees may be eligible for MCard deals and discounts from participating businesses.
 Search under “Other” in the Target Audience to find discounts that apply to retirees.
 In limited cases, retirees may also be eligible for faculty and staff discounts listed under “Faculty & Staff.”
 Because all offers are subject to change without notice, the best practice is to contact a business directly to determine whether they currently offer any discounts for U-M retirees.

 Parking